 Reading time: 2 minutes

-The famous water lily ponds and colourful gardens created by the Master of Impressionism, Claude Monet, at his home in Giverny, gave him his greatest artistic inspiration and have made this tiny Seine-side village famous all over the world.
+The famous water lily ponds and colourful gardens created by the Master of Impressionism, Claude Monet, at his home in Giverny, close to Paris and Rouen, gave him his greatest artistic inspiration and have made this tiny river Seine-side village famous all over the world.

 An Impressionist hub

 Giverny lies on the bank of the River Seine in Normandy, close to the town of Vernon.
 Were it not for the arrival of the renowned Impressionist painter Claude Monet in 1883, the village might have remained a quiet provincial backwater.
 The long years Monet spent at his house in Giverny would turn it into a place of artistic pilgrimage, even in his lifetime.
 He settled here with his companion Alice Hoschedé and their respective children, and lived here until his death in 1926.

 Monet designed several exuberantly colourful gardens, the most ambitious of which was his famous water garden complete with lily ponds, which initially caused discontent among some local people, as it involved shifting the course of a stream.
 Monet was not seeking specific inspiration with this plan, but once the ponds were flourishing, they led to some of his very finest paintings – Water Lilies – a series that became beloved around the world and which put the small Normandy village of Giverny on the map.
 Monet had become a hugely admired artist by this time, and a ‘colony’ of followers came to visit him in Giverny, changing the face of the village.
 Monet lived here up until his death in 1926.